COVID-19 Upended Celebrity Glam Squads — Leaving Artists Panicked

 Because the app allows her to pick her shifts, she’s able to prioritize nail-focused opportunities as they come up.
 “If I have a collaboration with a brand or a set Instagram Live, then I can make sure to be there for that,” she says.
 She’s already partnered with a beauty brand on a DIY video since the shutdown and is working to do more.
 “I don't really make a lot of money from this.
 It's just for the exposure, so that when this is over, I'll have more work,” she says.

 Kaeding, who splits her time between working with celebrity clients and in a salon, has found her own unexpected revenue stream in quarantine.
-Right when her salon was closing, the colourist made moves to stock up on supplies.
+Right when her salon was closing, the colorist made moves to stock up on supplies.
 “I thought, Maybe I can do something for my clients,” she says.
-She landed on making at-home hair colour kits to help clients keep up their colour while self isolating.
+She landed on making at-home hair color kits to help clients keep up their color while self isolating.

 Advertisement

-The endeavour has earned her a little extra cash, and connected her more closely with her regulars as well as new clients from all over the country.
-“It broadens my horizons and it’s cool to see people so happy and excited when they’re able to do colour themselves,” she says.
+The endeavor has earned her a little extra cash, and connected her more closely with her regulars as well as new clients from all over the U.S. “It broadens my horizons and it’s cool to see people so happy and excited when they’re able to do color themselves,” she says.
 “Before, I worked so many hours that I was never able to brainstorm and come up with ideas.
 But this has got my wheels turning.
 Maybe this is something that I can continue to do later down the road for people who can’t come to me.”
-In addition to mixing $110 custom-colour kits for customers on Instagram, Kaeding is working on creating a website to make ordering more seamless.
+In addition to mixing $110 custom-color kits for customers on Instagram, Kaeding is working on creating a website to make ordering more seamless.

 Nguyen and Kaeding aren’t the only artists taking to Instagram to share their skills.
 Despite increasingly dire circumstances, there’s never been a better time to get beauty advice straight from Hollywood pros who are typically too slammed with their day jobs to engage online.
 Makeup artist Reiko Brown has partnered with brands like BeautyBlender and Kevyn Aucoin for tutorials and Q+As.
 “It’s keeping me creative,” she says.
 “There’s times that I can’t do something like this because we have back-to-back press junkets and I don’t have time to do a how-to or beauty breakdown.
 Now I have time.
 I’m going more in depth and sharing a lot of knowledge.
 That feels good, and the response has been amazing.”